A good head of hair is something that most of men would like to maintain as long as possible.

 Thick locks signify youthfulness and great health, whereas hair loss suggests an ageing body and mind.
 For those reasons, even if just on a subconscious level, an abundance of head hair is often considered attractive to any potential mates.

-It’s no wonder that so many males do all they can to prevent any form of hair loss.
-It’s such a common issue that there’s even an entire industry built upon it.
+It’s no wonder that so many males fear male pattern baldness and do all they can to prevent that.
+It’s such a common issue that there’s even an entire industry of male pattern baldness cure built upon it.

 In this article we’ll take a look at the main reasons why we tend to lose our hair, and whether there’s anything we can do about it!